MathStuff/Matrices/README.md

 Matrix.tail(n) #Returns the last n rows (if there are less than n rows it returns all the rows)

-Matrix.describe #Returns a description matrix with columns describing the matrix holding column, count, dtype, mean, sdev, min, max, 25%, 50%, 75%.
+Matrix.describe #Returns a description matrix with columns describing the matrix holding column, count, dtype, mean, sdev, min, 25%, 50%, 75%, max.

-Matrix.sum(n,asDict) #Returns the sum of the elements in the column with name/index 'n'.
-If 'n' is None, all column sums are returned. asDict to change wheter or not to return values in a dictionary or a list.
-If 'n' is given, asDict being False returns the value as it is, not in a list.
+Matrix.sum(n,get) #Returns the sum of the elements in the column with name/index 'n'.
+If 'n' is None, all column sums are returned.
+Use 'get' to choose what to return, 0 for a list, 1 for a dictionary(default), 2 for a Matrix.

-Matrix.prod(n,asDict) #Returns the product of the elements in the column with name/index 'n'.
-If 'n' is None, all column products are returned. asDict to change wheter or not to return values in a dictionary or a list.
-If 'n' is given, asDict being False returns the value as it is, not in a list.
+Matrix.prod(n,get) #Returns the product of the elements in the column with name/index 'n'.
+If 'n' is None, all column products are returned.
+Use 'get' to choose what to return, 0 for a list, 1 for a dictionary(default), 2 for a Matrix.

 Matrix.find(element,indexStart) #Returns a list of the element's indeces as tuples.
 Returns None if element not in matrix